I. Purpose and Scope

 1. Working through the Policy Oversight Committee, responsible offices/departments are charged with overseeing the initial development, regular review, and proposed revisions of university policies related to their area(s) of responsibility in accordance with this policy and established procedure.

-2. The Chief Compliance Officer and University Policy Manager will:
+2. The University Policy Manager or designee will:

 a.
 Establish and manage an on-going policy review process for all active university policies (occurring at least every three years);